msgpo/Blocker-database/README.md

 What are the benefits?
 ---------------

-I think most stuff can be blocked by disabling javascript on websites, so instead to temporarily allow all sites I prefer to whitelists the 'secure' ones.
-In fact this would help, because all other pages are by default 'blocked'.
+I think most stuff can be blocked by disabling javascript on websites, so instead to temporarily allow all sites I prefer to whitelist the 'secure' ones.
+In fact this would help, because all other pages are by default blocked.

 What about the cons?
 ---------------

-The negative thingy is that this is more about user needs, if you never visit xyz listed page you normally no need to whitelist them, but on the other hand it's not dangerous because they are trustworthy and should never connect to your pages (except social pages for e.g. the little share buttons).
+* The negative thingy is that this is more about user needs, if you never visit xyz listed page you normally not need to whitelist them, but on the other hand it's not dangerous because they are trustworthy and should never connect to your pages (except social pages for e.g. the little share buttons).

-Another thing is that you also could just block the entire domain via router, so this would mean this would have no affect.
+* Another thing is that you also could just block the entire domain via router, so this would mean this would have no affect.

-All social media (except Twitter) are blocked.
+* All social media platforms except Twitter are blocked.

 Can I import NoScript settings in e.g. addons like uMatrix?